One year full-time or two years part-time

 Teaching is primarily through seminars, with supplementary materials, publications and discussions available within our online teaching environment.

-Each module is assessed via a 4000-word essay, while the dissertation requires the submission of an 8000-word paper.
+Each module is assessed via a 4000-word essay, while the research project requires the submission of an 8000-word paper.

 Careers and employability